journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

   - Click "Create Repository"
 - go into settings, "Manage access" and add the "Copyediting team" to the repository, and give it write permissions.
 - Create an issue in the Git repo "Copyedit manuscript" (which should always be issue 1), and reference it in all commits (from command line, from Overleaf etc, by using `Re #1` in the message)
-- Remove instructions and samples files.
+- Delete instructions and samples files.

 ## Step 2